quoc-archielite/import-file-csv/README.md

-## Repaire development environment
+## Require

+PHP 8.1 or later
+MySQL 8.0 or later

 ## Setup

 1. Composer install dependencies

-PHP 8.1 or later
-MySQL 8.0 or later

 If use native environment: